inspiros/tvdcn/README.md

 ## Usage:

+### Functions
 Functionally, the package offers 6 functions (listed in [Highlights](#highlights)) much similar to `torchvision.ops.deform_conv2d`.
-However, the order of parameters is slightly different, so be cautious:
+However, the order of parameters is slightly different, so be cautious.
+Specifically, the signatures of `deform_conv2d` and `deform_conv_transpose2d` look like this:

 ```python
 def deform_conv2d(